oracle-livelabs/security/data-safe/discover-sensitive-data/discover-sensitive-data.md

 - Discover sensitive data in your target database by using Data Discovery
 - Analyze the sensitive data model
-- Create a PDF of the Sensitive Data Model report
+- (Optional) Create a PDF of the Sensitive Data Model report

 ### Prerequisites

 This lab assumes you have:

-- Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console at `https://cloud.oracle.com`
+- Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console
 - Prepared your environment for this workshop (see [Prepare Your Environment](?lab=prepare-environment))
-- Registered your target database with Oracle Data Safe.
-Make sure to have the `ADMIN` password for your database on hand (see [Register an Autonomous Database with Oracle Data Safe](?lab=register-autonomous-database)).
+- Registered your target database with Oracle Data Safe (see [Register an Autonomous Database with Oracle Data Safe](?lab=register-autonomous-database))

 ### Assumptions